iamdevvalecha/Hacktoberfest-21-Open-First-PR/README.md

 ## Call your pull request `add user_name`, change `user_name` to your own name!

 ## 4. Wait for Pull Request to be merged!

-### How to know if you have been accepted as a contribution in HacktoberFest:

-- [x] You get a Hacktoberfest Accepted label to your Pull Request.
-- [x] Your pull request gets merged.

 ## 5. Celebrate - you've done your first pull request!!